You need to stand up a booking server to allow the Actions Center to make callbacks to create and update bookings on your behalf.

 identify the request.
 This allows you to distinguish between a retried REST

 call, with the intent to create a single request, and two separate requests.

-identified by their booking entry IDs respectively, so no
+identified by their waitlist entry IDs respectively, so no

 idempotency token is included in their requests.

 The following are some examples of how booking servers handle idempotency: